AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Chan Grid\>
- (Arena only) Opens the intensity view window.
+ (Arena only) Opens the Channel Grid workspace window.
+See [The Channel Grid Window](../controlling-fixtures/viewing-and-editing-fixture-values.md/#the-channel-grid-window).

  ---
 ## \<Clear\>